isc-projects/kea/doc/sphinx/arm/classify.rst

 -  Using a hook.

 Client classification can be used to change the behavior of almost any part of the DHCP message processing.
-There are currently five mechanisms that take advantage of client classification: subnet selection, pool selection, definition of DHCPv4 private (codes 224-254) and code 43 options, assignment of different options, and, for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field.
+There are currently six mechanisms that take advantage of client classification: dropping queries, subnet selection, pool selection, definition of DHCPv4 private (codes 224-254) and code 43 options, assignment of different options, and, for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field.

 The classification process is conducted in several steps: